ethanbonin/ethanbonin/README.md

     -
     - I used react for my front-end framework.
 I found it very compatible for Storybook and Next.Js.
       React is one of those skills that you will never be able to depart from, mostly because you will need a website version of any application you ever build.
       I'm a huge fan of declarative frameworks.
-It takes less time to build the UI components and gives me more time to think of fun and innovated things.
+It takes less time to build the UI components and gives me more time to think of fun and innovative features.
 - [Next.JS](https://nextjs.org)
     -
     - I've used Gatsby in the past for statically generated websites, but I wanted to gain the experience of using Next.JS.
-    One of the major perks that I could see myself using Next.JS in my future web projects is the Server Side Rendering (SSR) feature.
+    I find using Server Side Rendering from Next.JS will be a huge help in my more complex projects.
+      (SSR) feature.
 9 times out of 10 I need a backend server for my application, so Next.JS will work perfect for that.

 - [Storybook](https://storybook.js.org)
     -
     - This came at recommendation of a company that I interviewed with.
 I've seen Storybook used in the past, but it has seriously changed the game of
     React development for me.
 It is __always__ the goal to have simple and decoupled React components as possible.
-      With Storybook, it always gives you a bird eye view of your project components and ensure that your components are easily testable.
+      With Storybook, it always gives you a birds eye view of your project components and ensure that they are easily testable.
       Storybook also creates auto-generated documentation for lazy developers!
 The less I have to write, THE BETTER.

 ## Testing
-For testing, I used kept it as simple as possible.
-I used [Jest]("https://jestjs.io") for an easy (basically near 0 config) testing framework.
+For testing, I kept it as simple as possible.
+I used [Jest](https://jestjs.io) for an easy (basically near 0 config) testing framework.
-I used [enzyme]("https://enzymejs.github.io/enzyme/") to create the components independently for snapshot testing.
+I used [Enzyme](https://enzymejs.github.io/enzyme/) to create the components independently for snapshot testing.
-I mostly used enzyme because it had easily functionality for using the manipulating the components into different states.
+I mostly used Enzyme because it had easy functionality for manipulating the components into different states.
 [Also, the docs are fantastic.](https://enzymejs.github.io/enzyme/)

 ## Code Quality
-I like to set up [eslint](https://eslint.org) for ALL my web projects.Having [eslint](https://eslint.org) is a game changer for code quality.
+I like to set up [eslint](https://eslint.org) for all my web projects.Having [eslint](https://eslint.org) is a game changer for code quality.
 When working with many developers: the stricter the rules, the better. ( <**ahem**> - That is why static languages are the best too - <**/ahem**>)
-I like the view web development like the wild-wild-west.
+I like to view web development like the wild-wild-west.
 If you have no law, then it's going to be killer (for the bug fixes and code readability in the future).
 [Next.JS](https://nextjs.org) was awesome for this too.
 It will not compile / export if you do not take care of all your warnings and errors before hand!

 Lastly, when using a linter, it's important to keep on task before pushing up commits.
 SOMETIMES you can forget to `lint` your code before you push.